-Have you ever walked into a room and forgotten why you went in there?
+Without a Notice of Commencement in Michigan, it can be hard to remember exactly when the construction project started.
+It’s a lot like this: Have you ever walked into a room and forgotten why you went in there?
 Have you ever told yourself “I’ll remember that!
 I don’t need to write it down…” and then forgotten?

 Of course you have.
 You’re human.

-Who Files the Michigan Notice of Commencement?
+Who Files the Notice of Commencement in Michigan?

-- The project’s legal description
+- The legal description of the real property

 Is this Information that Important?